 Extended Certificate in RSL Music Practitioners - Level 2 - Full-time (North Devon)

-The qualifications aim to offer practical structured learning with the flexibility to specialise in different disciplines directly relevant to employment in the music industry and will have two pathways of Music Technology and Music Performance.
+This qualification aims to offer practical structured learning with the flexibility to specialise in different disciplines directly relevant to employment in the music industry and will have two pathways of Music Technology and Music Performance.

 A brilliant introduction to productions which have a music or music technology emphasis.
 You will also have the opportunity to take part in performance events at the 800 capacity venue 'The Factory'.

 This Music Practitioners course is a one year study programme that will focus on practical skills that relate directly to industry standard environments in both music and music technology.
 The programme is very much project-led and caters for both musicians and technicians.